egemenimre/satmad/docs/utils/timeinterval.rst

 horizon' and 'satellite not in eclipse').

-The :mod:`.timeinterval` package provides the basic time interval functionality with the :class:`.TimeInterval` class i.e., a time interval with a start and end time/date, using the high precision :class:`astropy.time.Time` classes under the hood to represent time and
+The :mod:`.timeinterval` module provides the basic time interval functionality with the :class:`.TimeInterval` class i.e., a time interval with a start and end time/date, using the high precision :class:`astropy.time.Time` classes under the hood to represent time and